Why does your site never appear in responses from AI systems such as ChatGPT, Gemini, or Perplexity?

 3. An expert signature: An identifiable author with real authority on the subject.

-Affirmative but unsourced content is perceived as a risk by AI and will be systematically ignored in favor of a source capable of justifying its statements.
+Affirmative but unsourced content is perceived as a risk by AI and will be systematically ignored in favor of a source capable of justifying its claims.

 Pages that are overly promotional or vague are excluded from AI-generated responses.

-This does not mean that you should abandon your commercial strategy, but it should take a back seat to informative content.
-Content that explains, defines, and provides context is much more likely to be shared.
-This "neutral language" approach is at the heart of LMO, which aims to align your editorial style with the way machines interpret truth.
+This does not mean that you have to abandon your commercial strategy, but it must be peripheral to the informative content.
+Content that explains, defines, and contextualizes is much more likely to be picked up.
+This logic of "neutral language" is at the heart of LMO, which aims to align your editorial style with the way machines interpret truth.

 How can these obstacles be overcome?